 Now, your Windows 10 computer should show thumbnails of NEF images.
 In the meantime, you should be able to open NEF photos with Photos app.
 Just search for more codecs if you have another kind of RAW pictures that Windows 10 doesn’t support.
 Camera model info might help you find codec quickly.
 Please include it into searching keywords.

 If installing various of codecs hassles you, you can use RAW image viewer which usually support most RAW formats.
 For example, ACDSee is one of the most famous RAW image viewer software.

 Premium RAW image viewers may charge you for using advanced functions, but usually less expensive than Lightroom.
 Another drawback is that there is no thumbnail of the device-specific RAW images in Windows Explorer, which means quick preview is not available.
 Instead, users need to open the RAW viewer to check all RAW images in the same folder and manage them as you like.
 Overall, it is still a great choice if you don’t need another professional editor program.

-There are many more ways to view and open RAW images, but the above three methods should work for most cases in a Windows 10 computer.
-In case you lose precious RAW pictures by accident, try a photo recovery software to get them back as soon as possible.
+There are many more ways to view and open RAW images, but the above three methods should work in most cases in a Windows 10 computer.
+If you have more and better choices, don’t hesitate to share them with us in the comment so that more people will benefit from it.